PRHLT/OpenNMT-py/README.md

 ## Network description
 The file `${NMT}/OpenNMT-py/config.yaml` contains the network configuration:

-* The encoder is a bidirectional LSTM with 128 neurons.
+* Encoder and decoder are both Transformer with 64 neurons.
+* 2 layers.
+* Hidden Transformer feed-forward of size 64.
+* 2 self-attention heads.
-* A source word vector of size 128.
+* Source word vector of size 64.
-* The decoder is an LSTM with 128 neurons.
-* A target word vector of size 128.
+* Target word vector of size 64.
-* The learning rate is set to 0.001.

 ## Dataset
 The dataset is located at `dataset/EuTrans`.
 It is already set up and no further preprocesses are needed.
 However, for compatibility with the lab version, we will need to create a `data` folder in our working directory and copy the dataset there: